mrhorin/suggestrap/README.md

 The first argument hash is required.
 - `target`: Specify an ID of a target form element that you would like to show.
 - `url`: Specify an URL for receiving a JSON.
-The URL have to include a wildcard like the example above.
-You can specify the string that is the wildcard with the option of the second argument.
+The URL needs to include a wildcard like the example above.
+You can specify a string of the wildcard with the option of the second argument.
 Suggestrap replaces the wildcard with a value that an user types.
 - `key`: Specify a key name of the JSON objects that you'd like to show.
 - `values`: If you'd like to show suggestions from an Array object instead of the JSON URL, you can input it with this key. **In that case, the url key isn't required.** Besides, you can specify the JSON URL with this key like the url key.
 As you specify the JSON URL with this key, the behavior is same as the url key completely.
 This key takes priority over the url key when you specify url and values key at same time.